 BETTER SAFE THAN SORRY

 The best thing about acid-stained concrete is that it looks so natural.
 It will only look natural, though, if the concrete floor has been properly prepped and is uniformly dry.
 If not, a project can be ruined in a matter of moments.
 Once the stain has been applied, there is no going back.
 So, if you're acid-staining a slab in an area that will receive high visibility, like a finished basement, restaurant or retail business, and you see or determine that certain areas have excess moisture, it's worth waiting until those areas are completely dry, and bringing in drying aids, like dehumidifiers, heaters and blower fans, if necessary, because any one of the three possible adverse effects, in itself, can ruin the project, and if all three happen together, it can result in a complete disaster.

 When dealing with moisture problems in concrete, it's always best to hire a licensed and certified contractor, if possible.
-Premier Veneers is licensed by the State of Michigan, and we are certified by the International Concrete Repair Institute (ICRI) in concrete slab moisture testing, and we conduct moisture testing and use industrial drying aids on every acid-stained concrete flooring project - both prior to applying the acid stain and before applying the clear sealer.
+Premier Veneers is licensed by the State of Michigan, and we are certified by the International Concrete Repair Institute (ICRI) in concrete slab moisture testing.
+We conduct moisture testing and use industrial drying aids on every acid-stained concrete flooring project - both prior to applying the acid stain and before applying the clear sealer.
 If the floor isn't dry enough, we simply wait until it is.